 Designed for greater flexibility and safety

-Jesper Lund Jørgensen is the Dehumidification Specialist on Cotes Exergic Technology and believes that this technology is a game-changer in the industry.
+Jesper Lund Jørgensen is the Dehumidification Specialist for Cotes Exergic Technology and believes that this technology is a game-changer in the industry.

 “At Cotes, we saw the opportunity to improve energy efficiency and optimal running conditions of dry room solutions,” explains Jørgensen.
-“What we have done with Cotes Exergic Technology is to go back to the basic principles of drying, use some clever engineering and design, combined with a mission to reduce energy and utilize as many alternative sustainable energy sources as possible — resulting in what is undeniably the most sustainable solution on the market."
+“What we have done with Cotes Exergic Technology is to go back to the basic principles of drying and use some clever engineering and design, combined with a mission to reduce energy and utilize as many alternative sustainable energy sources as possible — resulting in, what is undeniably, the most sustainable solution on the market."

-In the case of Beyonder the amount of people in the dry room at any given time varies between one and six.
-The Exergic system supports -52°C dew point with four people in the room using 90°C regeneration.
-Sometimes they need up to six people in the dry room at -52°C dew point which requires the system to turn up the regeneration temperature to approx. 130°C.
+In the case of Beyonder, the amount of people in the dry room at any given time varies between one and six.
+The Exergic system supports a -52°C dew point with four people in the room using 90°C regeneration.
+Sometimes they need up to six people in the dry room at -52°C dew point, which requires the system to turn up the regeneration temperature to approx. 130°C.

-Flexibility is built into the system because the Exergic Technology works at lower optimal temperatures which makes it possible to turn up the heat when needed.
+Flexibility is built into the system because Exergic Technology works at lower optimal temperatures, making it possible to turn up the heat when needed.
 Other non-Cotes solutions are running at higher temperatures, leaving less surplus capacity to deal with extraordinary situations.